Samory-909/virt-scripts/labs/103/README.md

 done
 ```

-## End to end connectivity from one PC to each LAN Gateway interface
+## End to end connectivity from one PC to each LAN gateway interface

 ```
 for id in 1 2 3 4 ; do